Supporting the lifestyle of individuals with physical or chronic issues

 If it becomes apparent that maintaining the role alone is untenable, it’s advisable to communicate this early on.
 This pre-emptive honesty can prevent disappointment down the road should you need to relinquish or share the caregiving responsibilities.

-Furthermore, it's critical to find a supportive home care service that understands the real needs of the individual and can work seamlessly with your family.
+Furthermore, it’s critical to find a supportive in home care service that understands the real needs of the individual and can work seamlessly with your family.
 Collaborating with such professionals can significantly enhance the quality of care and support provided.

 When supporting an individual there are many activities and considerations you will need to think of.
 You may;